canonical/spread/README.md

             - ubuntu-16.04
 ```

-The only requirement is for the allocate script to print out the allocated
+The allocate script must print out the allocated system address as the last line.
-system address as the last line.
-The following environment variables are
-available for the scripts:
+The following environment variables are available for the scripts to do their job:

   * _SPREAD_BACKEND_ - Name of current backend.
   * _SPREAD_SYSTEM_ - Name of the system being allocated.